APT-0/Collection_Of_Tools/README.md

 # Collection_Of_Tools
-This is just a collection of Red and blue team tools
+This is just a collection of Red and blue team tools I developed.

+Just click on the links below to view the code for each.

 Red Tools:
 * Inital Access